stefnoerman/stefnoerman/README.md

 - 👀 I’m interested in interindividual-variations in response to diet and the determinants, to develop personalized approaches to nutrition
 - 🌱 I’m currently learning computational metabolomics approach on dietary and metadata
 - 💞️ I’m looking to collaborate to disentangle the complexities and multidimensional aspects in the intersect between nutrition and health
-- 📫 How to reach me: leave a message at noerman@chalmers.se
+- 📫 How to reach me: leave a message at stefania.noerman@gmail.com

 <!---
 stefnoerman/stefnoerman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.